 … for hot chocolate

 You see hot chocolate is a recurring motif in the film.
 One that is used to draw secrets and stories out of people.
 To comfort and warm.
 To strengthen bonds and to soothe.
 Each time a mug of hot chocolate was poured we ooh and aahed.
 It was torturous!

 So, with the screen faded to black it was time to draw up a batch of hot spiced Mexican Chocolate that, like the chocolate in the movie, combines the velvety warmth of melted chocolate with the fiery jolt of red pepper.

 As I chopped and melted pieces of my recently acquired block of Callebaut chocolate and the aroma filled the house, J and I recounted our favourites pieces of the film to each other.
 And as we leaned back and drank from our respective cups, we both agreed on one thing.
 We can’t wait to see what film Susan picks next! 🙂

-I have a Midwestern friend who has waxed poetic to me, on occasion, about how making hot chocolate from scratch is becoming a lost art.
+As my hunger and goosebumps grew, this recipe for Easy Hot Spiced Mexican Hot Chocolate caught my eye.
+I have a MidWestern friend who waxed poetic to me about how making hot chocolate from scratch is becoming a lost art.
 Well, I must confess I had always considered ‘from scratch’ as opening a tin of MiLo or Ovaltine and taking a scoop out 😆

-After making this recipe though I can understand what my friend was talking about.
+After making this recipe though (using my trusty pack of local Blendo’s chocolate) I can understand what my friend was talking about.
 There is absolutely no comparison between this and instant chocolate mixes, and I certainly won’t be going back to the latter!
 Rich, full bodied, and thick to the point of almost mousselike, I instantly felt my body relax and warm.
 In fact I almost started to fall asleep on myself with a hint of a smile, it was that good!